BrandonGarate177/stay-focusd/README.md

 - All image processing is done securely.
 - You can toggle the webcam feed visibility at any time.
 - Images are not stored permanently.
+They're deleted when Model is done.
 - The application requires webcam permissions to function.

 ## Requirements